What does a truly Flexible Threat Intelligence Platform look like?POSTED BY NEAL HUMPHREY

 The ThreatQ Fantasy Football Use Case

 Working in a new market is always an interesting experience.
 I am reminded of this every time I go out to a trade show and quickly get the question: “So, what do you guys do?”
-I’ve gotten pretty good at explaining the product, but explaining the space can be a challenge.
+I’ve gotten pretty good at explaining the threat intelligence platform, but explaining the space can be a challenge.
 Besides the confusion that sometimes emerges between feeds and platforms, people’s expectations of how to use threat intelligence is always variable.
 It seems that every company approaches threat intelligence operations differently and wants to put in place their own naming conventions and processes.

 With that in mind, the ThreatQ threat intelligence platform is different from the rest of our competition.
 Since ThreatQ is on-premises by design we have inherent flexibility that no other platform can offer.
 We not only apply custom tags to information in the system, but also create custom statuses and workflows.
 Custom attributes and values can be created, and to keep track of all these options and to allow analysts to focus on what really matters to them and their company we provide personalized scoring and prioritization.